ystia/ystia.github.io/_posts/2018-08-14-gcp-sample-app.md

 ---

-This post described how to use [Alien4Cloud](http://alien4cloud.github.io/) and the [Ystia Orchestrator](https://github.com/ystia/yorc/) to deploy on Google Cloud a [sample application detecting faces and text in an image](https://github.com/ystia/yorc-a4c-plugin/tree/develop/tosca-samples/org/ystia/yorc/samples/vision), using Google Cloud Vision API.
+This post describes how to use [Alien4Cloud](http://alien4cloud.github.io/) and the [Ystia Orchestrator](https://github.com/ystia/yorc/) to deploy on Google Cloud a [sample application detecting faces and text in an image](https://github.com/ystia/yorc-a4c-plugin/tree/develop/tosca-samples/org/ystia/yorc/samples/vision), using Google Cloud Vision API.